Deep Cycle Batteries

 Just be sure to check the manufacturer’s recommendation for your specific battery.

-Tips For Maintaining The Deep Cycle Battery
+Tips For Maintaining The Deep Cycle Batteries

 - Monitor charge levels: Start charging at 50% and don’t let the charge drop under 20%.